What Makes Chinese so Vietnamese?

 Barker, Milton E. 1966.
 “Viet-Muong Tone Correspondences”, in Norman Zide (ed.)
 Studies in Comparative Austroasiatic Linguistics .
 The Hague: Mouton.

 Benedict, Paul.
 1975.
 Austro-Thai Language and Culture (With a Glossary of Roots.
 HRAF Press.

 Baxter, William III H. 1991.
 “Zhou and Han Phonology in Shijing,” in William G. Boltz and Michael.
 C. Shapiro (eds.)
 Studies in the Historical Phonology of Asian Languages.
 Amsterdam: John Benjamins Publishing Company.

 Bình, Nguyên Lộc.
 1987.
 Nguuồn gốc Mã lai của Dân tộc Việt nam (The Malay originsof the Vietnamese).
-Los Alamitos, CA: Xuân Thu.
+Los Alamitos, Calif: Xuân Thu.
 Originally published: Saigon: BáchBộc, 1971.

 Bloomfield, Leonard.
 1933.
 Language.
 New York: Henry Holt and Company, Inc.